ajaykumar97/react-native-template/website/docs/getting-started/installing.md

 ## Older versions

-If you need to use an older version of react-native-template, then you will need to run a:
+If you need to use an older version the template, then you will need to run:

 ```shell
 npx react-native init MyApp --template @ajaysidhu/react-native-template@version